-9. Training
+10. Training

-Staff are trained on the delivery of RSE and it is included in our continuing professional development calendar.
+Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar.

-The school will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The Head of School will also invite visitors from outside the school, such as school nurses or sexual health professional, to provide support and training to staff teaching RSE.

-10. Monitoring arrangements
+11. Monitoring arrangements

-The delivery of RSE is monitored by Judith Evans (Designated Safeguard Lead and Mental Health Lead) & Emma Parker (Head of Year) through:

-Learning walks and as part of our Performance management structure (where appropriate).
+The delivery of RSE is monitored by Adam Thomas (Assistant Headteacher and Designated Safeguarding Lead) through Learning Walks as part of our Performance Management structure (where appropriate)

-Students' development in RSE is monitored by class teachers as part of our internal assessment systems.
+Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.